yingweiwo

 Pharmacodynamics

-Mitapivat is a pyruvate kinase activator that works to increase the activity of erythrocyte pyruvate kinase, an enzyme responsible for energy production for and survival of red blood cells.
-It is effective in upregulating the activity of both wild-type and mutant forms of erythrocyte pyruvate kinase.
-Interestingly, mitapivat is a mild-to-moderate inhibitor of the aromatase enzyme (CYP19A1), which is an enzyme involved in biosynthesis of estrogens from androgen precursors.
-Inhibition of aromatase is associated with bone density loss, as estrogen mediates suppressive, antiresorptive effects on osteoclasts and generally favours bone formation over resorption.
-Thus, low estrogen levels can increase bone turnover and osteoclast activity, resulting in net bone loss and decreased bone quality.
-Inhibition of aromatase by mitapivat may have some clinical implications, as patients with pyruvate kinase deficiency have considerably high rate of osteopenia and osteoporosis.
-The long-term effect of mitapivant on bond mineral density requires further investigation.
-One study suggests that this off-target effect may have negligible clinical effects on adults, but may potentially have some clinical implications in developing children.
+Mitabivat is a pyruvate kinase activator that increases the activity of erythrocyte pyruvate kinase.
+Erythrocyte pyruvate kinase is an enzyme responsible for energy production and survival in erythrocytes.
+It effectively upregulates the activity of both wild-type and mutant erythrocyte pyruvate kinase.
+Notably, mitapivat is a mild to moderate inhibitor of aromatase (CYP19A1).
+Aromatase is an enzyme involved in the synthesis of estrogen from androgen precursors.
+Inhibition of aromatase is associated with decreased bone mineral density because estrogen has an inhibitory and anti-resorption effect on osteoclasts, generally promoting bone formation rather than resorption.
+Therefore, low estrogen levels increase bone turnover and osteoclast activity, leading to net bone loss and decreased bone quality.
+The inhibitory effect of mitapivat on aromatase may have some clinical significance because patients with pyruvate kinase deficiency have a relatively high incidence of osteopenia and osteoporosis.
+The long-term effects of mitapivat on bone mineral density require further investigation.
+One study suggests that this off-target effect may have little clinical impact on adults, but may have some clinical significance for developing children.
+Mitapivat (AG-348) is an allosteric activator of pyruvate kinase [1, 2, 3] Pyruvate kinase deficiency is a rare genetic disorder that causes chronic hemolytic anemia, and there is currently no targeted treatment for the disease.
+Mitapivat is expected to restore glycolytic pathway activity in patients with PK deficiency by increasing pyruvate kinase (PK) enzyme activity, thereby bringing clinical benefits [1] - Anemia in β-thalassemia is associated with ineffective hematopoiesis and reduced erythrocyte survival.
+Excessive accumulation of free heme and unpaired α-globin chains causes significant oxidative stress on erythroblasts and erythrocytes in β-thalassemia.
+Mitapivat reduces chronic hemolysis and ineffective erythropoiesis by stimulating erythrocyte glycolysis.[2]
+Mitapivat is currently undergoing clinical trials for the treatment of pyruvate kinase deficiency (ClinicalTrials.gov: NCT02476916, NCT03853798, NCT03548220, NCT03559699).[3]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.